 Dr. Johnson is Chief Medical Advisor of The Medicines Company, a New Jersey biopharmaceutical company.
 He is a co-founder of healthcare investment firm MPM Capital LP, and investment banking and advisory firm JSB-Partners, LP.
 Dr. Johnson holds a BS and MD from the University of Alabama.

-Jennifer is the President and CEO of Cristcot, a Massachusetts-based drug development company.
+Jennifer is the President and CEO of Cristcot, a Massachusetts-based medical device company.
 She is a teacher at the Boston University School of Management and has written for the National Institute of Health and the Food and Drug Administration.
 Jennifer holds a BA in History and Economics from Furman University.